Overcoming analysis paralysis: the research-backed guide to deciding faster

 What should I do if I use the strategies and still cannot decide?

-Persistent paralysis after applying time-bounded strategies often signals the real issue is not the decision itself but something attached to it – identity-attachment, untreated anxiety, or a fundamental misalignment with personal values.
+Persistent paralysis after applying time-bounded strategies often signals the real issue is not the decision itself but something attached to it: identity-attachment, untreated anxiety, or a fundamental misalignment with personal values.
 Pause the decision and journal about what you would regret more: choosing option A or choosing option B. Sometimes the paralysis is trying to tell you something about whether the decision itself is right for you.
+If that pattern keeps returning, our complete guide to journaling for self-reflection offers structured prompts for working it out on the page.

 How does analysis paralysis show up in team and workplace decisions?